Year 2000

 Lewisham DGH It is an acute district general hospital run by the Lewisham and Greenwich NHS Trust serving the London Borough of Lewisham.
 It is affiliated to King’s College London and forms part of the Kings Health Partners academic health science centre.
 The impression for CF was there was a link with Kings.

-Kings College Hospital is a Regional Specialist Paediatric Cystic Fibrosis (CF) Service providing care mainly to children and young people who live in South East London, Kent and East Sussex.
+Kings College Hospital as a Regional Specialist Paediatric Cystic Fibrosis (CF) Service providing care mainly to children and young people who live in South East London, Kent and East Sussex.
 The service runs shared care clinics with local hospitals throughout the region with their multidisciplinary team visiting each of these at least twice a year.
 The rest of the patients receive all their CF care at King’s.

 Trent Bridge cricket ground (R) adjacent to Nottingham Forest Football Ground

-They took food and drink and the weather was excellent.
+They took the food and drink and the weather was excellent.
 We had a most enjoyable day – although I don’t remember if the West Indies or England won!

 However, I do recall one very amusing incident that occurred during the afternoon.

 We had finished our lunch and were sitting in the seats two or three rows back from a gangway running parallel with the rows of seats.
 Along this walkway came a rather fat, tough-looking character carrying some beer in plastic glasses.
 He had long hair and walked with his legs slightly apart in an aggressive manner; he was stripped to the waist in view of the heat, revealing his quite well developed “chest”.
-Just as he passed our seats a loud voice from behind us said “Nice tits!” at which he swung round and glared in our direction.
+Just as he passed our seats a loud voice from directly behind us said “Nice tits!” at which he stopped, swung round and glared in our direction.
 However, everyone was suddenly doing something else either opening their sandwiches, looking at their programmes – anything but looking in his direction.
 After a prolonged glare he continued on his way to everyone’s relief!

 A recent tour of Trent Bridge in 2017